Gluten-Free Lasagne

 The Italian word ‘lasagna’ really refers to a singular sheet of lasagna pasta.
 Lasagne is the plural and since the dish in question uses many sheets of pasta, Lasagne alla Bolognese, is the full Italian name of the dish in question.

 In the UK we shorten the dish to ‘Lasagne.’
-However in the US the same dish is spelt Lasagna.
+However in the US their version of the dish is spelt Lasagna.

-Choose a saucepan which is wide enough to fit a sheet of lasagna then fill up to a third with water and a pinch of salt.
+Choose a saucepan which is wide enough to fit a sheet of lasagna then fill up to a third with water.

 Whilst you are bringing the water up to boil spread a large sheet of baking parchment on your work surface ready for the blanched pasta to rest on.